Security engineering

 03 Governed platform boundaries

-Authenticated service limits, explicit state-change policy, and verifiable side-effects on sensitive operations.
-Boundaries shaped so operational records remain reconstructable under technical evaluation and governance review.
+Authenticated service limits, explicit state-change policy, and logged side-effects on sensitive operations.
+Boundaries shaped for technical evaluation and institutional review.

 -